steirico/kirby-plugin-custom-add-fields/README.md

 ### Reusing and Extending

-As of v1.4.0 the plugin supports the `extends` key word for reusing and extending fields:
+The plugin supports the `extends` keyword for reusing and extending fields:

 > `/blueprints/pages/event.yml`:
 >